Cullens84/webapp-master/README.md

 Push the Docker images to a registry.
 Deploy to a Swarm.
 Every time you push new code to your GitHub repository, the pipeline should be triggered.
 This can be achieved using a GitHub Webhook.

-Deployment
-Technologies:

-Docker Swarm
-The application should be deployed to a Docker Swarm hosted in the cloud.

-It should consist of at least one manager node and one worker node.
-Neither of these nodes should be the Jenkins build server.

 Deliverable
 The final deliverable of this project is a GitHub repository containing all of the code you have written for this project, including the software source code, Jenkins configuration, Docker configuration and any related scripts.